coderdj/kodiaq/README.rst

 All original kodiaq content copyright 2013 the University of Bern.

-Dependencies such as CAENVME libraries and mongodb are copyrighted and/or trademarked by their respective owners.
+Caen libraries and drivers included for convenience and are copyright Caen.
+Find the most recent drivers at www.caen.it.

 Source and compiled code to be distributed only with authorization according to the XENON1T MOU.

+Author(s)
-Author(s): Daniel Coderre, LHEP, University of Bern
+	* Daniel Coderre, LHEP, University of Bern
+   	* Lukas Bütikofer, LHEP, University of Bern

 1. Brief
 ----------------------------------

 kodiaq is a networked DAQ software inferface for XENON1T.
-It is designed to read CAEN V1724 digitizers in parallel from multiple control PCs in order to achieve high speeds without sacrificing synchronization or control.
+It is designed to read CAEN V1724 digitizers in parallel from multiple reader PCs in order to achieve high speeds without sacrificing synchronization or control.

-The program is split into 3 parts.
-The koSlave program should run on each readout PC.
-Additionally one instance of the koMaster program should run on a PC that is accessible by network (preferably locally) to all of the slaves.
-The connectivity between master and slave must be defined prior to starting the daemons.
-The koUser program can be installed on any linux system and can be used to connect to koMaster from any PC with a network connection to the master, provided the appropriate ports are open.
+The program can either be run as a single instance standalone program for a one-machine DAQ deployment (a test stand for example) or in full networked mode.

+In networked mode a single dispatcher controls an unlimited number of reader PCs.
+The dispatcher can either be controlled by simple text commands from the console or by the XENON1T online monitoring web interface.

 Please see the full documentation at http://xenon1t.github.io/kodiaq/